dbauer23/mobaConverterGo/README.md

 }
 ```

-Each key in in a session in the sessions list represents a Option which is avalible in the MobaXterm GUI.
+Each key in in a session in the sessions list represents a Option which is available in the MobaXterm GUI.

 To get information on all possible Options which can be used in the Sessions section, use the `--value-info` flag: